fsn1995/Drought-Analysis/README.md

 Preliminary results were presented during EGU general assembly 2019 in Vienna.
 [EGU 2019-19137](https://github.com/fsn1995/Drought-Analysis/blob/master/doc/EGU2019-19137_Drought%20Analysis.pdf)
 Now we have expanded the study to global scale.

+For questions regarding the script, please leave a comment or contact Shunan Feng.

 ## 1. SPEI preparation
 SPEI is computed using the R package: Beguería S. (2017) SPEIbase: R code used in generating the SPEI global database, [doi:10.5281/zenodo.834462](https://github.com/sbegueria/SPEIbase).
 The 0.25 degree NOAH data is downloaded by from earthdata.nasa.gov by using [EarthdataDownload.py](https://github.com/fsn1995/PythonFSN/blob/master/EarthdataDownload.py).